 This document updates some of the indices for northern shrimp (Pandalus borealis) harvested within NAFO Divisions 3M.
-The last assessment for this resource was completed in September 2022 where the Scientific Council recommended that the shrimp fishery, after closing in 2022, be kept closed in 2023 due to the low values of the biomass estimated (below B{lim}) in the summer survey in 2022.
+The last assessment for this resource was completed in September 2023 where the Scientific Council recommended that the shrimp fishery, after closing in 2022, be kept closed in 2024 due to the low values of the biomass estimated (below B{lim}) in the summer survey in 2023.

-In 2023 due to the moratorium the catches and effort of the directed shrimp fishery was zero.
-The total and female biomass indices estimated from EU survey were 876 and 738 tons increasing by 2% and 5% respectively compared to 2022.
-These values are between the lowest estimated in the historical survey series, confirming the downward trend started in 2020.
-Although the abundance at age 2 (2020-year class), estimated from the main gear increased by 39% over the previous year, it remains at very low levels.
-Also, the abundance estimated from the small bag attached on the cod-end, decreased around 86% compared with 2022 showing the weakness of the 2020-year class.
+In 2024 due to the moratorium the catches and effort of the directed shrimp fishery is expected to be zero.
+The total and female biomass indices estimated from EU survey were 979 and 835 tons, increasing by 7% and 8% respectively compared to 2023.
+These values are between the lowest estimated in the historical survey series, confirming the downward trend started in 2020 and the depletion state of the stock.
+Although the abundance in 2024 of age 2 (2022-year class), estimated from the main gear and small bag attached on the cod-end increased by 83 % and 264% respectively over the previous year, it remains at very low levels showing the weakness of the 2022-year class.

-The stock is now well below B{lim} and it is again since 2021 in the collapse zone defined by the NAFO PA framework.
+The stock is below B{lim} and it is again since 2021 in the collapse zone defined by the NAFO PA framework.
 To be consistent with the precautionary approach, fishing mortality should be kept as close to zero as possible when a stock is in the collapse zone.
-Therefore, considering the decline of the stock and the poor prospects for recruitment to the fishable stock in the coming years, Scientific Council advises that the fishing mortality and catch be set as close to zero as possible by 2024.
+Therefore, considering the decline of the stock and the poor prospects for recruitment to the fishable stock in the coming years, Scientific Council advises that the fishing mortality and catch be set as close to zero as possible by 2025 and 2026.